-With just under two months until Christmas, an unfortunate reality is that this time can bring uncertainty around the security of your employment.
-Big and small businesses sometimes approach this time of year as a time to reduce costs and people headcounts, looking to start the year fresh.
-The festive season often sees a spike in redundancies and layoffs, which can have a staggering impact on families.
+Big and small businesses alike can approach Christmas as a time of year to reduce costs and people headcounts, looking to start the year fresh.
+Sadly, the festive season often sees a spike in redundancies and layoffs, which can have a staggering impact on families.

 Redundancy occurs most often when an employer makes a decision that the role is no longer needed.
 Under employment law, the redundancy must be genuine.
 If it's not, you may have rights to compensation for any harm or loss that has resulted.

 Common situations where your role may not have been made genuinely redundant include when:

 - Your job still needs to be done by someone.
 Commonly this occurs if your same role is advertised immediately after you have been made redundant.

 - The employer hasn't followed certain requirements.
 Some awards and employments require consultation with you and fellow employees before redundancy can occur.

 - Your employer could have reasonably offered you another role within the business or a related entity, but failed to do so.

 When should I seek legal advice?If you have been made redundant, or have been told you may be made redundant, it's best to seek legal advice straight away.
 Calculating redundancy entitlements can be complex and your employer may not always get it right.
 Depending upon factors such as your age, your level of service and your award or contract, you may be entitled to certain benefits that your employer hasn't provided for.
 Sometimes things such as bonuses are excluded or miscalculated during the redundancy process.

 All too often, we find that employers attempt to make people redundant in situations where it wasn't genuine.
 If this is the case, you may really have been fired due to: